irikuo/numen/_posts/2020-03-20-did-i-mention-we-have-comfy-chairs.md

 tags:
   - tag1
   - tag2
+summary: "Stop talking, brain thinking.
+Hush.
+I'm nobody's taxi service; I'm not gonna be there to catch you every time you feel like jumping out of a spaceship.
+Father Christmas.
+Santa Claus.
+Or as I've always known him: Jeff."
 ---

 Stop talking, brain thinking.
 Hush.
 I'm nobody's taxi service; I'm not gonna be there to catch you every time you feel like jumping out of a spaceship.
 Father Christmas.
 Santa Claus.
 Or as I've always known him: Jeff.